Musée des Arts Décoratifs, Paris

 The Musée des Arts Décoratifs (/fr/, English: Museum of Decorative Arts) is a museum in Paris, France, dedicated to the exhibition and preservation of the decorative arts.
-Located in the city’s 1st arrondissement, the museum occupies the Pavillon de Marsan, the north-western wing of the Palais du Louvre.
+Located in the city’s 1st arrondissement, the museum occupies the Pavillon de Marsan and the adjacent part of the north-western wing of the Palais du Louvre, along the Rue de Rivoli.
 With approximately one million objects in its collection, the Musée des Arts Décoratifs is the largest museum of decorative arts in continental Europe.
 It is one of three museums operated by the non-profit arts association MAD, founded in 1882.